 The Audit Committee comprises of Messrs Costas Galatariotis (Chairman of the Committee - non-Executive Director), A. Mikellides (Independent non-Executive Director) and Mr. St. S. Anastasiades (Independent non-Executive Director).
-The majority of the members of the Audit Committee are Independent non-Executive Directors, though the Chairman of the Audit Committee, Mr. Costas Galatariotis, a non-Executive Director, is not an independent Director as per the provision C.3.1., according to the criteria of independency of a director (as these are defined by the provision A.2.3. of the Corporate Governance Code).
-The Committee met three times during 2019, as further meetings were not deemed necessary, thus the minimum number of meetings set by the Corporate Governance Code i.e. four meetings was not met during 2019.
-The Committee meetings provide a forum for reporting by the Group's external and internal auditors who have access to the Committee for independent discussion, without the presence of the Executive Directors.
+The majority of the members of the Audit Committee are Independent non-Executive Directors, though the Chairman of the AuditCommittee, Mr. Costas Galatariotis, a non-Executive Director, is not an independent Director as per the provision C.3.1., according to the criteria of independency of a director (as these are defined by the provision A.2.3. of the Corporate Governance Code).
+The Committee met three times during 2019, as further meetings were not deemed necessary, thus the minimum number of meetings provide a forum for reporting by the Group's external and internal auditors who have access to the Committee for independent discussion, without the presence of the Executive Directors.